Karnataka: Curfew in Belagavi as govt cars attacked over desecration of bust

-A series of retaliatory skirmishes over the last week between Kannada and Marathi language chauvinists in Belagavi region and parts of Karnataka and Maharashtra resulted in an attack on Karnataka police and government vehicles by a group of vandals in Belagavi after midnight on Friday, leading curfew being imposed in Belagavi city on Saturday to prevent further incidents.
+A series of retaliatory skirmishes over the last week between Kannada and Marathi language chauvinists in Belagavi region and parts of Karnataka and Maharashtra resulted in an attack on Karnataka police and government vehicles by a group of vandals in Belagavi after midnight Friday, leading to the authorities imposing a curfew in Belagavi city on Saturday to prevent further incidents.

 A bust of a renowned Kannada warrior and freedom fighter Sangolli Rayanna was damaged, one police vehicle was set on fire and several Karnataka government vehicles were stoned in a brief spell of violence in Belagavi city early Saturday.
 No one was reported injured.